Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Method

-where $\kappa_p$ is defined in \eqref{def:kp} and $\lVert \pi(\cdot|s)\rVert _q$ is $q$-norm of the vector $\pi(\cdot|s)\in\Delta_{\mathcal{A}}$. \end{theorem} \begin{proof} Proof techniques are similar to as its $(\mathtt{sa})$-rectangular counterpart. \end{proof} Observe that $\mathtt{S}$-rectangular $L_p$ robust policy evaluation is same as its (\texttt{sa}) counterpart except here the reward penalty has an extra dependence on the policy.
-This makes the policy improvement a challenging task.
-Before we move to policy improvement, let us define a function $\chi_p$ as
+where $\lVert \pi_s\rVert _q$ is $q$-norm of the vector $\pi(\cdot|s)\in\Delta_{\mathcal{A}}$. \end{theorem} \begin{proof} Proof techniques are similar to as its $(\mathtt{sa})$-rectangular counterpart. \end{proof} Observe that $\mathtt{s}$-rectangular $L_p$ robust policy evaluation is same as its (\texttt{sa}) counterpart except here the reward penalty has an extra dependence on the norm of the policy ($\lVert \pi_s\rVert_q$).
+In spirit, $\lVert \pi_s\rVert_q$ is similar to entropy regularization $\sum_{a}\pi(a|s)\ln(\pi(a|s))$ and other regularizers such as $\sum_{a}\pi(a|s)\textit{tsallis}(\frac{1-\pi(a|s)}{2})$, $\sum_{a}\pi(a|s)cos(cos(\frac{\pi(a|s) }{2})$, etc that are widely studied in the literature \cite{EntReg1,EntReg2,EntReg3,SoftQL,TRPO}.
+These regularizers are convex functions, hence encouraging the policy to be stochastic.
+Traditional wisdom behind using policy regularization such as policy entropy is that it encourages stochasticity in policy and hence improves exploration while learning.
+The above result gives another twist to the story, as it clearly indicates that policy regularizers help in robustness and hence may improve generalization.
+In literature, the above regularizer is scaled with a constant mostly chosen arbitrarily, here we have the explicit constant $\alpha_s +\gamma\beta_{s}\kappa_q(v)$ that depends on uncertainty radiuses and variance of the value function.